 The Municipal Elections Act now includes a framework for third party advertising.
-The framework will come into effect on April 1, 2018, so that the rules will be in place for the 2018 municipal election.

 A third party is any person or entity that is not a political party, candidate or constituency association, and that engages in political advertising.
 Third parties include corporations, partnerships, unincorporated businesses and associations, and many other groups.

 A third party advertisement is a message in any medium (billboard, newspaper, radio, etc.) that supports or opposes a candidate or a “yes” or “no” vote on a question on the ballot.
 Third party advertising does not include issues-based advertising so groups that do public outreach can continue their issued-based advocacy work throughout the municipal election period.
 Advertising that does not cost money to post or broadcast, such as comments made on social media, will not be considered to be third party advertising.